AnnaVargova/AutomationShield_wiki/HeatShield.md

 For a start you may want to experiment with a closed-loop temperature control by the proportional–integral–derivative controller (PID) algorithm.

-The implementation of PID control in C/C++ is demonstrated by a [worked example](https://github.com/gergelytakacs/AutomationShield/blob/master/examples/HeatShield/HeatShield_PID/HeatShield_PID.ino), which makes use of the interrupt-driven sampling subsystem of the AutomationShield library, and also its built-in input-saturated absolute-form PID methods with integral windup handling by clamping.
-The progress of the experiments can be followed in real time through the Serial Plotter of the Arduino IDE or logged in MATLAB.
+The implementation of PID control in C/C++ is demonstrated by a [worked example](https://github.com/gergelytakacs/AutomationShield/blob/master/examples/HeatShield/HeatShield_PID/HeatShield_PID.ino), which makes use of the interrupt-driven sampling subsystem of the AutomationShield library, and also its built-in input-saturated absolute-form PID methods with integral windup handling by clamping.<br/>The progress of the experiments can be followed in real time through the Serial Plotter of the Arduino IDE or logged in MATLAB.
 The results of the PID controlled temperature response of the printer head are shown below.
 The same experiment can be conveniently launched from the MATLAB API as well, see the [worked example](https://github.com/gergelytakacs/AutomationShield/blob/master/matlab/examples/HeatShield/HeatShield_PID.m).

 ![HeatShield_PID_C](https://user-images.githubusercontent.com/18485913/55687584-dc5f0480-596e-11e9-815c-bf1d8eabe6bf.png)